studersi/test-4/Tutorial-07-README.md

 ```
 It’s important to select a new ID for these rules.
 By default, the script always starts its count at 10000.
 I manually set the ID to 10001 in this case.

-There are still three individual rule violations to deal with in our group:
+There are still three individual rule violations to handle in our group:

 ```bash
 $> grep -F -f ids labor-07-example-error.log | grep -v -E "ARGS:message.*(950911|960024|973300|973304|973306|973314|973316|973332|973333|973335|973338|981231|981243|981244|981245|981246|981248|981257)" | grep -v -E "REQUEST_COOKIES:X0_org.*981172" | grep -E "ARGS:(message|subject)" | modsec-rulereport.rb -m combined